umbraco/UmbracoDocs/Getting-Started/Code/Source-Control/index.md

 Depending on how you installed the plugin it will affect how you choose to version control a particular third party plugin:

 - **NuGet** - if the plugin is installed via NuGet then as long as the packages.config file in the root of your project is source controlled, then the installed files for individual plugins shouldn't need to be source controlled (and your deployment process should pull the packages implementation files from NuGet during the build and deployment process).
-- **Backoffice** - if your working with other developers, then it may be easier to add the plugin files to source control, or at least communicate to them that the particular package needs be installed via the backoffice
+- **Backoffice** - if your working with other developers, then it may be easier to add the plugin files to source control, or at least communicate to them that the particular package needs be installed via the backoffice.
 - **Backoffice + Buildserver** - you'll need to include the plugin files in source control as the build server won't know to restore them - if the plugin/package doesn't come with a NuGet resource, consider setting up your own local NuGet repository for your build server to pull the files from.

 :::note